makrai/notes/suppa20-slovak-summ.md

 # Abstract

-* single-document summarization has seen significant interest in the past few ys
+* single-document summarization: significant interest in the past few years
 * ROUGE metric assumes its input to be written in English
 * we aim to address issues by introducing
   * a summarization dataset of articles from a popular Slovak news site